 Sage's BAA posture

-Sage products are assembled in the United States and source >55% of component cost from U.S. suppliers, meeting the baseline BAA threshold.
-When a project requires BAA-compliance documentation, Sage provides a Buy American Act Certification on request, signed by the Sage manufacturer.
-This is delivered with the submittal package on federal projects.
+Sage products are assembled in the United States and source their component stack from U.S. suppliers to meet the current BAA domestic-content threshold (65% as of October 2024).
+When a project requires BAA compliance documentation, Sage provides a Buy American Act Certification on request, signed by the Sage manufacturer.
+The certification is delivered with the submittal package on federal projects, and Sage tracks threshold changes as FAR updates take effect.

 When BAA matters to a rep